Academic Policy and Procedures (with Annotations)

 The Dean of the School of Medicine is the Chief Academic Officer and has overall responsibility for the school’s educational, research, and clinical missions.
 The various functions related to medical education are distributed among members of the Office of the Dean.

-The educational mission is the primary focus of the Vice Dean for Academic Affairs, who works in conjunction with the Vice Dean for Graduate Medical Education.
-Assistant and associate deans and senior professional staff oversee admissions, student affairs, academic advising, career counseling, curriculum, and evaluation and assessment.
-Services coordinated by these offices have been designed to assist students in achieving their educational goals, and include financial aid counseling and processing; registration and course scheduling; personal, academic and career counseling; residency application assistance; and other services.
+The educational mission is the primary focus of the Vice Dean for Undergraduate Medical Education, who works in conjunction with the Vice Dean for Graduate Medical Education.
+Assistant and associate deans and senior professional staff oversee admissions, student affairs, academic advising, career counseling, curriculum, evaluation and assessment, and instructional technology.
+Services coordinated by these offices have been designed to assist students in achieving their educational goals and include financial aid counseling and processing; registration and course scheduling; personal, academic and career counseling; residency application assistance; and other services.

 1.3 Committees of the Faculty Senate